ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <span id="other"></span>
 ### Other minor gripes

 - Build quality.
 Cheap plastic is a deal breaker.
 Lightweight alloys of aluminum or magnesium are ideal.
-Other materials might work.

 - LEDs.
 The only thing worse than an always-on LED is a constantly blinking LED.
 Double points if it's one of those insanely bright blue LEDs.
 You might as well have a laptop that comes with an automatic eye-poking machine.